JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions.md

                               Large      Default    Small
 Total fails:              6 691 994      349 111    2 792
 Total successes:          2 500 000      100 000      400
-Total transactions:       2 500 000      100 000      400
-Total fails/transactions:       2.7          3.5      7.0
+Total transactions:       9 191 994      449 111    3 192
+% error of total:                73 	        78	     87
 ```

 We can observe that transactions that fails and throw an exception is between
 more than 2.7 to 7 times more common than normal transactions!
+As a consequence
+73-87% of the transactions are errors and hence the benchmark mostly measures the
+rate of error processing of a buggy application, which is not very meaningful.
-What's even more
-concerning is that the proportion of failed transactions varies, making it
+What's even more concerning is that the proportion of failed transactions
-impossible to determine the impact of changing workload sizes without explicit
+varies, making it impossible to determine the impact of changing workload sizes
-measurement.
-Unless you specifically track how the workload characteristics
+without explicit measurement.
+Unless you specifically track how the workload
-change with different sizes, it will remain unclear.
+characteristics change with different sizes, it will remain unclear.

 There are 8 types of different transactions and measured sucess and failures for
 each: